 Provision is made for external modulation.
-The external generator should then be connected to two terminals of the socket on the front plate marked "Remote Control".
-For external modulation a voltage of approximately 7 volts is necessary when a modulation swing of $\pm 200$ c/s is required.
-The impedance of the external generator must be low (approx. 1 k $\Omega$ ).
+The external generator should then be connected to two terminals of the socket on the front plate marked REMOTE CONTROL.
+For external modulation a voltage of approximately 3.5 yolts is necessary when a modulation swing of $\pm 250$ c/s is required.

-When external modulation is employed the switch marked "Modulation Frequency" must not be in position "Mod.
-Off.", as in this position of the switch the reactance tube is cut off.
+When external modulation is employed the switch marked MODULATION FREQUENCY must be in position "Ext.
+Mod.", as in this position of the switch the reactance tube is on and the saw-tooth oscillator is off.

-A variable capacitor of 60 pF, inserted in the tuned circuit of the fixed oscillator, and operated by the knob marked "Frequency Increment", permits exact frequency selection in the range $\pm$ 50 c/s for any setting on the main scale.
+A variable capacitor inserted in the tuned circuit of the fixed oscillator, and operated by the knob marked FREQUENCY INCREMENT, permits exact frequency selection in the range $\pm 50$ c/s for any setting on the main scale.
+Thus, using this capacitor, frequencies down to zero may be obtained, even though the main scale is only calibrated from 20 c/s to 20000 c/s.

-By means of a noiseless switch on the front panel, marked "Oscillator Stop", the voltage on the anode of the 120 kc/s oscillator can be disconnected.
-This innovation is specially provided for reverberation measurements.
+By means of a noiseless switch on the front panel, marked OSCILLATOR STOP, the voltage on the anode of the 120 kc/s oscillator can be disconnected.

+This switch is specially provided for reverberation measurements.
 The same method is used for remote control, the appropriate wiring of which can be seen by referring to the circuit diagram of the Oscillator.

-Fig. 2.
-Regulation Characteristics for different positions of the potentiometer marked "Output Voltage".
+Fig. 1.2.
+Regulation characteristics for different positions of the potentiometer marked OUTPUT LEVEL.